 Can I Be Compensated for Pain and Suffering in My Personal Injury Case?

-Posted by PKSD Law Firm on Dec 01, 2017 in Personal Injury News
+Posted by PKSD Law Firm on December 1, 2017 in Personal Injury

 If you have sustained an injury in an accident caused by someone else’s negligence, you may be able to recover compensation for various damages, including physical and emotional pain and suffering.

 How to Prove Pain and Suffering

 Pain and suffering is difficult to prove because it cannot be easily quantified.
 This is why it is so crucial to have strong evidence demonstrating the pain and suffering you have experienced because of your injuries.

 Some of the evidence our attorneys will attempt to collect include:

 - Medications, prescribed and over-the-counter, used to treat injuries